Skip to main content

 In a response filed Monday morning, the City of San Antonio called Southwest’s legal maneuvering “an extreme case of sour grapes,” and said the harm to the city from blocking the AULA would be worse than the harm to Southwest were the lease to take effect.

-Based on the difference in rates, the city says it would lose $1.2 million per month if the new AULA doesn’t take effect.
+Based on the difference in rates, the city said it would lose $1.2 million per month if the new AULA doesn’t take effect.
 Without the AULA, the city claims, the $1.4 billion program to develop Terminal C would also be delayed.
 It’s currently expected to be completed in 2028.

-The city scoffed at Southwest’s claims it used improper factors to determine which airlines got spots in Terminal C.
+The city scoffed at Southwest’s claims that it used improper factors to determine which airlines got spots in Terminal C.

 “It is difficult to imagine a more fundamental proprietary right than the efficient allocation of space among multiple tenants in a City-owned airport,” the city argues.
 “And it is equally difficult to imagine how the City could allocate space within the terminal without reference to an airline’s ‘rates, routes, and services.’”

-The city’s response also calls Southwest’s “bait and switch” argument “false and irrelevant” and flatly denies “the City” made any such promise.
+The city’s response also calls Southwest’s “bait and switch” argument “false and irrelevant” and flatly denies “the City” made any such promise, saying “only senior City leadership and the City Council had authority to make a final decision.”

 “Southwest alleges that Mr. Saenz told Southwest that it would go into Terminal C,” the city’s response states.
 “However, even assuming Mr. Saenz made such a statement, he did not have the authority to bind the City on that point.”